gagenotar/CREOL-People-API/README.md

 ## Description

-The CREOL People API plugin provides a simple shortcode to display staff, faculty, or other personnel from the CREOL (College of Optics and Photonics) database.
+The CREOL People API plugin provides a simple shortcode to display staff, faculty, alumni, or other personnel from the CREOL (College of Optics and Photonics) database.
 The plugin fetches data from the CREOL API and displays it in a responsive grid layout with customizable options.

 ## Features